upnext/BeaconControl_Android_SDK/README.md

 beaconSDK.enableLogging(true);
 ```

 The next step is defining and setting the BeaconDelegate object.
+If you decide to perform an action automatically, there will be a WebView activity shown for url and coupon actions.

 ```java
 beaconSDK.setBeaconDelegate(new BeaconDelegate() {